Exact zeros of fidelity in finite-size systems as a signature for probing quantum phase transitions: Models, scheme and results

 \subsection{Creutz model}

 Next we consider the Creutz model \cite{Creutz1999,Jafari} described by the Hamiltonian:

-The model describes the dynamics of a spinless electron moving in a ladder system with $c_{j}^{p(q)\dagger}$ and $c_{j}^{p(q)}$ denoting fermionic creation and annihilation operators on the $j$th site of the lower (upper) chain. $J_{h}$, $J_{d}$ and $J_{v}$ are coupling strength for horizontal, diagonal and vertical bonds, respectively; and $\theta\in[-\pi/2,\pi/2]$ denotes the magnetic flux per plaquette induced by a magnetic field piercing the ladder.
-After a Fourier transformation, the vector components of the Hamiltonian in momentum space are given by
+The model describes the dynamics of a spinless electron moving in a ladder system with $c_{j}^{p(q)\dagger}$ and $c_{j}^{p(q)}$ denoting fermionic creation and annihilation operators on the $j$-th site of the lower (upper) chain. $J_{h}$, $J_{d}$ and $J_{v}$ are coupling strength for horizontal, diagonal and vertical bonds, respectively; and $\theta\in[-\pi/2,\pi/2]$ denotes the magnetic flux per plaquette induced by a magnetic field piercing the ladder.
+After a Fourier transformation, the Hamiltonian in the momentum space can be expressed as $H= \sum_{k} \psi_k^{\dagger} \hat{h}_k \psi_k$ with $\psi_k =(c_{k}^{q},c_{k}^{p})^{T}$.
+The vector components of the Hamiltonian in momentum space are given by

 and $d_{y,k}=0$.
 For simplicity, we focus on the case of $J_{h}=J_{d}=J$ and $J_{v}/2J<1$, and take $J=1$ as the energy unit.
 It is known that the Creutz model has two distinct topologically nontrivial phases for $-\pi/2\leq\theta<0$ and $0<\theta\leq\pi/2$ with a phase transition occurring at $\theta_{c}=0$.